 This course is specifically designed to integrate your knowledge gained throughout the earlier years of your program.
 You will enhance your knowledge and skills in a particular field of process engineering, and practice the skills of project planning, implementation and project management.

 You will apply chemical engineering principles to an industrial or applied research problem.
 You will gain experience in research / investigation by working on an assigned open-ended project.
 You will also gain experience in preparing a comprehensive project report including all relevant aspects of the study and present the results at a poster/seminar session.

-You will work on an assigned project which will involve a literature survey, a process design or a feasibility study.
+You will work on an assigned project which will involve a literature survey, a process design or a feasibility study or experimental / laboratory studies.
 The project may include conducting a critical review of the literature, assessing the feasibility of a particular process design, analysis and interpretation of data from the literature, discussion of your findings and the writing of a report.

 You will undertake your project as an individual or in pairs, where there is a level of similarity associated with the topics in general, but may differ slightly in process conditions, material, etc. In such cases, you must specifically acknowledge the contribution of your colleagues.

 You will be responsible for the definition of project goals, development of your research program and critical path, and conducting the program in consultation with the project supervisor.
 This is an opportunity to develop and display your personal qualities.
 You will be responsible for the application of initiative, creativity, innovative thinking, motivation and organisational skills.
 Your supervisor will have a mentorial rather than a directorial role.